Store More Inventory Without Using More Floor Space

 Case Example: U.S. Manufacturer — Aerospace Components

-A major aerospace supplier replaced 12 aisles of shelving with three Compact Lifts.
+A major aerospace supplier replaced 12 aisles of shelving with three Compact Lift VLM units.

 Results: